digitalhumanists/corpus-services/doc/How_to_use_the_Corpus_Validator.md

 </pre>

 (See https://stackoverflow.com/questions/574594/how-can-i-create-an-executable-jar-with-dependencies-using-maven)
-The JAR with dependencies (hzsk-corpus-services-{version.number}-jar-with-dependencies.jar) will be generated in the target folder.
+The JAR with dependencies (corpus-services-{version.number}.jar) will be generated in the target folder.

 ## Gitlab

-You can also download the pre-compiled jar from gitlab: https://gitlab.rrz.uni-hamburg.de/hzsk/hzsk-corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven
+You can also download the pre-compiled jar from gitlab: https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven

 ## Server

 A recent version of the jar is also continuously available on the servers:

 /data/HZSK/hzsk-corpus-services/
-/data/INEL/utilities//hzsk-corpus-services/
+/data/INEL/utilities/corpus-services/

 #  Use of the corpus functions

 Add the generated .jar to the Folder above /Korpora/HZSK and execute something similar to:

-`java -Xmx3g -jar ../hzsk-corpus-services-1.0-jar-with-dependencies.jar -i E:\user\corpus -o E:\user\corpus\report-output.html -c function1 -c function2 -f `
+`java -Xmx3g -jar ../corpus-services-1.0.jar -i E:\user\corpus -o E:\user\corpus\report-output.html -c function1 -c function2 -f `

 Output of the help parameter:
 <pre>
-usage: hzsk-corpus-services -i <FILE PATH> -o <FILE PATH> -c <CORPUS
+usage: corpus-services -i <FILE PATH> -o <FILE PATH> -c <CORPUS
        FUNCTION> [-p <property=value>] [-f] [-h] [-e] [-j] [-s <FILE PATH>]
 Specify a corpus folder or file and a function to be applied